If anyone has taken the idea of the world as their runway to heart, it’s

 In 2008, Parker made headlines when she attended the

 Sex and the City film premiere in London while wearing a muted green dress with a coordinating fascinator.
 2009 John Shearer/WireImage/Getty Images

-In 2009, the actor wore a timeless pale blue Dior Haute Couture gown for the Oscars.
-She channeled Cinderella vibes.
+In 2009, the actor wore a tulle Dior Haute Couture gown for the 81st Academy Awards and gave off major Cinderella vibes.

 2010 Ian West - PA Images/PA Images/Getty Images

 The actor wore another fascinator for the premiere of